So exactly what Are the Effects of Alcohol?

 After consuming large amounts of alcohol in a short period of time, you get a fatty liver (accumulation of fat in the liver).
 The liver may swell.
 The effects of alcohol abuse on the liver may include pain, poor appetite, nausea, vomiting and sometimes jaundice occurs.
 The liver will recover when drinking is stopped.

-The effects of alcohol abuse over years can lead to liver cirrhosis: destroyed liver cells and scarring in the liver and the liver eventually stops functioning.
+The effects of alcohol abuse over the years can lead to liver cirrhosis: destroyed liver cells and scarring in the liver and the liver eventually stops functioning.
 Cirrhosis is a fatal disease.

 The inside of the stomach lining is coated.
 The function of this lining is to protect the stomach lining against gastric acid.
 Excessive alcohol consumption can damage the mucous membrane and nasty diseases can be the result.